baptistemanson/rust-pathfinder/README.md

 - [ ] render text in boxes
 - [ ] make them scrollable?
 - [ ] make a click detector with a button class

+## UI subproject

+- [ ] implement the true game UI, with a map, units, text log, and actions panel.
+Just take BG's layout, it proved it is good.

 ## Graphics